 The LFS questionnaire has been prepared and designed by labor force survey specialists in the General Authority for Statistics (GASTAT).
 When designing the form, the international recommendations and standards issued by the International Labor Organization (ILO) of labor force surveys have been taken into consideration.
-The questionnaire was presented to the ILO experts during their visit to the Authority and to the relevant bodies as well to consider their feedback and observations.
+The questionnaire was presented to the ILO experts and to the relevant bodies as well to consider their feedback and observations.
 The questions were formed in a specified and unified way between researchers.